-The New MIL-STD-461G, CS118, has added the Electrostatic Discharge testing section of conducted susceptibility, referred to as CS118.
-The ESD levels, test setup and test equipment are similar to IEC 61000-4-2 and RTCA/DO-160.
-In order to see the full version released on 12/11/15, View MIL-STD-461G.
+MIL-STD-461G CS118 is the electrostatic discharge testing procedure for conducted susceptibility testing as specified by MIL-STD-461G.
+The ESD levels, test setup and test equipment of MIL-STD-461G CS118 are similar to IEC 61000-4-2 and RTCA/DO-160.
+To see the full version of MIL-STD-461G CS118, view MIL-STD-461G.

 For All 30kV Regulated Applications:

-The EUT shall not exhibit any malfunction, degradation of performance, or deviation from specified indications, beyond the tolerances indicated in the individual equipment or subsystem specification, when subjected to the values shown Table CS118-1.
+The EUT shall not exhibit any malfunction, degradation of performance, or deviation from specified indications, beyond the tolerances indicated in the individual equipment or subsystem specification when subjected to the values shown Table CS118-1.
 Contact up to 8kV is the required method.
 Air discharges shall be required only if specified by the procuring activity.

-This test procedure is used to verify the ability of the EUT to withstand personnel borne electrostatic discharge (ESD) in a powered up configuration:
+This test procedure is used to verify the ability of the EUT to withstand personnel borne electrostatic discharge (ESD) in a powered-up configuration:

 - ESD Simulator Gun